-- 9.5 Updated legal responses must only include changes from the interim responses or a statement that there are no changes.
-Updated management schedules must be comprehensive (reflecting the interim schedule plus any changes), and the auditor may use the work performed on the interim schedule when verifying the updated schedule. - 9.6 For significant entities, after applying applicable audit procedures, interim and updated (final) legal letters and management schedules must be submitted by the OIG to Fiscal Service, DOJ and GAO no later than the dates established in the TFM 2-4700, Reporting and Submission Dates.
-The OIG must inform GAO, DOJ, and Fiscal Service whether there were "no changes" or "changes" due to subsequent events that resulted in changes in the likelihood of loss or amount of loss for cases, or both, after the effective date of the final legal representation letter but before the CFS auditor's report date (per AU-C 230, Audit Documentation).
+- 9.4 The timing of legal counsel requests, responses, and related management's schedules must be coordinated between entity legal counsel, entity management, and the auditor.
+Legal counsel should specify the effective date of the legal counsel response.
+The management schedule should be provided as soon as practical after the legal counsel response is provided to the auditor. - 9.5 Updated legal counsel responses must only include changes from the interim responses or a statement that there are no changes.
+Updated management schedules must be comprehensive (reflecting the interim schedule plus any changes), and the auditor may use the work performed on the interim schedule when verifying the updated schedule. - 9.6 For significant entities, after applying applicable audit procedures, interim and updated (final) legal counsel responses and management schedules must be submitted by the OIG to Fiscal Service, the Department of Justice, and GAO no later than the dates established in the TFM 2-4730, Reporting and Submission Dates.
+The OIG must inform GAO, DOJ, and Fiscal Service whether there were "no changes" or "changes" due to subsequent events that resulted in changes in the likelihood of loss or amount of loss for cases, or both, after the effective date of the final legal counsel response but before the CFS auditor's report date.
 Contact information for these agencies can be found in A-136, Appendix B.